vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 ---

-## Simulation Diagram of Diagram of UCC23513DWYR
+## Simulation Diagram of UCC23513DWYR
 ## Gate Driver Circuit Analysis
 The circuit consists of a gate driver IC (UCC23513), which is used to drive the gate of a MOSFET (NSR20F30NXT5G).
 Below is a breakdown of the key components and their roles: